Cycling Ride Schedule

 3 Cycle Ride – Ridgeway to Fort Erie

 Route – If you have some extra time, the Ridgeway starting point offers a great spot to do some extra shopping, widow browsing or energizing at their restaurants.
 We use the Friendship rail trail which near Fort Erie goes by historic beech areas, and then into the Niagara Recreation Trail under the Peace Bridge by the mouth of the Niagara River.
 It’s a flat ride with the total distance just over 30km, with the break in the middle.
+The route’s cue sheet can be found here.

 Start Location – Here is the location of our start point in Ridgeway at a parking lot off the Friendship Trail, beside the Trail Side Bar and Grill: